kyma-project/kyma/components/function-controller/design/scaling_functions.md

 - `spec.ScaleConfig` is only used to configure the controller internal HPA.
 - The internal HPA is removed if `spec.ScaleConfig == nil`
 - The HPA resource created by the controller still targets the Function resources.
-- The current Function status update logic should be fixed to reflect the function current scale.
+- The current Function status update logic must be fixed to reflect the Function's current scale.